anilzeybek/vizy/README.md

 ## Technical Details

-**Note**: This library uses [matplotlib](https://github.com/matplotlib/matplotlib) for visualization under the hood.
-It handles tensor format detection, conversion, and grid layout automatically, but the actual plotting is done via matplotlib.
+**Note**: This library uses [PIL/Pillow](https://github.com/python-pillow/Pillow) for image visualization and saving.
+This library handles tensor format detection, conversion, and grid layout, but the actual plotting is done via PIL.

 ## Installation